Prevention of Violence against Women

 - Improving access to resources and systems of support.

-While there is no doubt that significant improvements are required in the system/s responding to family violence, primary prevention is vital to prevent it occurring and to ultimately create safe communities for women, children and society as a whole.
+There is no doubt that significant improvements are required in the system/s responding to family violence.
+However, primary prevention is vital to reduce its occurrence in the first place and to ultimately create safer communities for women, children and society as a whole.
 Primary prevention is intervention aimed at addressing the causes of violence against women before violence occurs.
-Primary prevention of violence against women requires intervention at the cultural level: the beliefs and attitudes that create and support gender inequities and rigid adherence to gender roles.
+Primary prevention of violence against women requires intervention at the cultural level: the beliefs and attitudes that create gender inequities and rigid gender roles.
 To do this, WHG aims primary prevention at the population level.

 As a regional service focusing on the primary prevention of violence against women, at the population level, there are four key factors that underpin our work and support success: